 “Adrian White, a University of Leicester psychologist [analyzed] more than a hundred studies that questioned eighty thousand people worldwide. [...]
 White's work clearly shows that high levels of belief do not guarantee high levels of happiness for societies.
 Based on the data, high levels of nonbelief seem more conducive to a society's overall happiness than belief.”

 For more, see:

 Doctrine has often been specifically formulated with behaviour-control in mind.
 Origen, one of the founding (Christian) Church Fathers, argued that while the actual terrors of hell were false, they were useful for scaring simpler believers.
-Plutarch calls hell an "improving myth"1.
+Plutarch calls hell an "improving myth"22.
 But dogmatic and legalistic behaviour is not 'moral' behaviour.
 Simply obeying rules, tradition and dogmatic answers to moral questions does not make a person moral.
 Morality requires choices, and the more that a person relies on a "text book of morality" or pre-defined rules, the less they are acting as a moral person.
 Obeying rules because you think you should is not the same as making moral choices; therefore at best such people are morally neutral, amoral.
-It seems that as far as morality is complicated as soon as real-life situations are encountered, those best at it will be those who have long exercised their conscience while being free of religious dogmas.
+It seems that as far as morality is complicated as soon as real-life situations are encountered, those best at it will be those who have long exercised their conscience while being free of enforced dogmas.

 We have already seen Talcott Parsons worry that secularisation undermines the legitimisation of moral rules but he also describes the way in which societies become "adaptively upgraded" by loosening their embrace on dogma and religious authority: they become "more capable of responding flexibly and appropriately to a wide range of dangers and opportunities".